jhordannej/breaking-the-caribbean-SST-rainfall-link/README.md

 ## Additional Information
 ### Credits
-The notebooks were created by Dr. Jhordanne Jones at University of the West Indies Mona, and is written in Python.
+The notebooks were created by Dr. Jhordanne Jones at the University of the West Indies Mona, and is written in Python.

 ### License
 MIT License :copyright: Jhordanne Jones